Space Oddity: Background and writing

-One of the first people to hear "Space Oddity" was Calvin Mark Lee, the head of A&R at Mercury Records in London, who considered the song "otherworldly" and knew it was Bowie's ticket to be signed by the label.
-According to Mercury associate Simon Hayes, "Lee was really on the case with 'Space Oddity', a total convert.
-He wanted to sign David – and I said 'Fantastic idea'."
-At the time, Bowie's future wife Angela Barnett, whom he met in late 1968, was dating Lou Reizner, the head of Mercury, who was unimpressed with Bowie's output.
+One of the first people to hear "Space Oddity" was Calvin Mark Lee, the head of A&R at Mercury Records in London.
+Lee considered the song "otherworldly" and knew it was Bowie's ticket to be signed by the label.
+The head of Mercury, Lou Reizner, was unimpressed with Bowie's output and was unwilling to sign him.
 Eager to sign Bowie, Lee, without Reizner's knowledge, financed a demo session for "Space Oddity".
 Lee later told Spitz: "We had to do it all behind Lou's back.
 But it was such a good record."

 Composition

 Lyrics

-"Space Oddity" tells the story of an astronaut named Major Tom, who is informed by Ground Control that a malfunction has occurred in his spacecraft but Major Tom does not get the message because he either misses it or is in such awe of outer space he does not hear it.
+"Space Oddity" tells the story of an astronaut named Major Tom, the first of Bowie's famous characters.
+Major Tom is informed by Ground Control that a malfunction has occurred in his spacecraft; but the astronaut does not get the message.
 He remains in space "sitting in a tin can, far above the world", preparing for his lonely death.
 In 1969, Bowie compared Major Tom's fate to the ending of 2001: A Space Odyssey, saying: "At the end of the song Major Tom is completely emotionless and expresses no view at all about where he's at.
 He's fragmenting ... at the end of the song his mind is completely blown – he's everything then."
-Authors David Buckley and Peter Doggett comment on the unusual vocabulary in the lyrics, such as "Ground Control" rather than "Mission Control", "space ship" rather than "rocket", "engines on" rather than "ignition", and the "unmilitary combination" of rank and first name for the character.
+The authors David Buckley and Peter Doggett comment on the unusual vocabulary in the lyrics, such as "Ground Control" rather than "Mission Control", "space ship" rather than "rocket", "engines on" rather than "ignition", and the "unmilitary combination" of rank and first name for the character.

 Bowie's biographers have provided different interpretations of the lyrics.
 According to Doggett, the lyrics authentically reflect Bowie's mind and thoughts at the time.
 He writes that Bowie shone a light on the way advertisers and the media seek to own a stake in a lonely man in space while he himself is exiled from Earth.
 Chris O'Leary said the song is a "moonshot-year prophecy" that humans are not fit for space evolution and the sky is the limit.
-Similarly, James Perone views Major Tom acting as a "literal character" and a "metaphor" for individuals who are unaware of, or do not make an effort to learn, what the world is.
-In 2004, American feminist critic Camille Paglia identified the lyrics as representing the counterculture of the 1960s, stating, "As his psychedelic astronaut, Major Tom, floats helplessly into outer space, we sense that the '60s counterculture has transmuted into a hopelessness about political reform ('Planet earth is blue / And there's nothing I can do')".
+Similarly, James E. Perone views Major Tom acting as a "literal character" and a "metaphor" for individuals who are unaware of, or do not make an effort to learn, what the world is.
+In 2004, the American feminist critic Camille Paglia identified the lyrics as representing the counterculture of the 1960s, stating, "As his psychedelic astronaut, Major Tom, floats helplessly into outer space, we sense that the '60s counterculture has transmuted into a hopelessness about political reform ('Planet Earth is blue / And there's nothing I can do')".